 1923 The Song and Dance Man is, not surprisingly, George M. Cohan, who also wrote and produced this comedy at the Hudson Theatre.
 The story highlights the redemption of an unemployed entertainer who turned to robbery [instead of waiting tables].

-1999 Usually a big night on Broadway, this New Year's Eve sees many shows cancelling performances owing to the size of expected crowds ushering in the 2000's.
+1999 Usually a big night on Broadway, this New Year's Eve sees many shows canceling performances owing to the size of expected crowds ushering in the 2000's.

 2005 The Broadway trade group the League of American Theatres and Producers announces that Broadway has enjoyed its most prosperous year ever, taking in $825 million, up ten percent from the previous year.